panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 The object destructuring is a powerful feature that lets you extract properties from an object and bind these values to variables.

-I especially like about object destructuring is the concise syntax and ability to extract multiple variables in one statement.
+I like about object destructuring the concise syntax and the ability to extract multiple variables in one statement.

 Hopefully, my post has helped you see how useful object destructuring is!